 The children were warmly welcomed and taken to Windermere which would be their home for the next 3 months.
 Abraham Zwirek said:

 When I woke up in the morning and looked around, I thought I was in heaven.
 There were white sheets on the bed and white bread to eat.

 This incredible footage from the Imperial War Museum shows the children boarding the planes in Prague.
 An RAF cameraman spotted the commotion, swung his camera round and captured these historic scenes:

 Life was good at Windermere, 'The Boys' showed a great willing to learn and grasped readily at the the opportunies given to them.
 They attended daily English classes, swam in the lake and enjoyed film screenings.

 They were given psychological and social care and gradually started to accept that they no longer had to fight for food or possesions.
 Oscar Freidmann believed they should be given as much freedom as possible and that there should be no rules that couldn't be simply explained.
-Many of The Boys reflected that this hallowed time gave them back their humanity.
+Many of the Windermere boys reflected that this hallowed time gave them back their humanity.

 In October the second group of 120 youngsters arrived.
 They were flown from Munich in Germany.
 Fifty of them came from Kloster Indersdorf, an International Displaced Persons Children’s Camp in Markt Indersdorf, not far from Dachau.